-Cohu accounted for the acquisition of Xcerra using the purchase method of accounting.
-A portion of the purchase price for this business was allocated to identifiable tangible and intangible assets and assumed liabilities based on estimated fair values at the date of consummation of the merger.
-32% of Cohu's total assets is comprised of goodwill and other intangibles, of which approximately \$219.8 million is allocated to goodwill.
-In accordance with ASC 350, Intangibles - Goodwill and Other, goodwill and certain other intangible assets with indefinite useful lives are not amortized but are reviewed at least annually for impairment, or more frequently if there are indications of impairment.
+Goodwill and other intangibles comprise 29% of Cohu's total assets, of which approximately \$213.5 million of our total assets are allocated to goodwill.
+In accordance with Accounting Standards Codification ("ASC") Topic 350, Intangibles - Goodwill and Other, goodwill and certain other intangible assets with indefinite useful lives are not amortized but are reviewed at least annually for impairment, or more frequently if there are indications of impairment.
 Significant declines in the price of Cohu's common stock could increase the risk of an impairment.
 All other intangible assets are subject to periodic amortization.
 Cohu evaluates the remaining useful lives of other intangible assets each quarter to determine whether events and circumstances warrant a revision to the remaining period of amortization.
-If we are unable to realize the anticipated benefits of the Xcerra acquisition, when Cohu performs future impairment tests, it is possible that the carrying value of goodwill or other intangible assets could exceed their implied fair value and therefore would require adjustment.
+When Cohu performs future impairment tests, it is possible that the carrying value of goodwill or other intangible assets could exceed their implied fair value and therefore would require adjustment.
 Such adjustment would result in a charge to operating income in that period.
-For example, in 2020 and 2021, Cohu recorded impairment charges of approximately \$11.2 million and \$0.1 million, respectively, to adjust in-process research and development ("IPR&D") assets obtained in the acquisition of Xcerra to their current fair value.
 There can be no assurance that there will not be further adjustments for impairment in future periods.